Darvish Ks 12, Machado helps Padres beat Diamondbacks 6-2

 TRAINER’S ROOM

 Padres: All-Star SS Fernando Tatis Jr. (partially dislocated left shoulder) shagged fly balls in CF again in preparation for a possible position switch when he comes off the injured list.
-Manager Jayce Tingler said no decision has been made about moving Tatis and that he’s been working in CF for “reactions and reads off the bat … most importantly just keep his legs staying strong and moving around.”
+Tingler said no decision has been made about moving Tatis and that he’s been working in CF for “reactions and reads off the bat … most importantly just keep his legs staying strong and moving around.”
 Tatis, who injured his shoulder on an awkward slide July 30, is eligible to come off the IL on Tuesday but both he and Tingler say he’ll likely need more time.

 UP NEXT